weesaal1032/baskethunt/README.md

 - The `poll:calls` Artisan command queries the configured telephony API for the trailing poll window, honours saved cursors, and upserts calls and associated recordings without duplication.
 - Successful polling queues `DownloadRecordingJob` records on the `recordings` queue and records job metadata in the domain `jobs` table; the scheduler triggers this command every five minutes by default.
-- Health checks at `/health/status` expose the timestamp of the last successful poll for observability dashboards.
+- Health checks at `/health/status` expose the timestamp of the last successful poll alongside scheduler and job runner heartbeats so observability dashboards can confirm cron execution.

 ## Recording Storage